supercollider/supercollider/README_WINDOWS.md

 recognize the target executable automatically when you "Run" or "Debug" one of the targets containing an executable.
 The target to be run is set in the Projects/Run-pane accessible from the "Mode selector"-ribbon.
-You should also set the working directory there to allow sclang find the server (for more information on using QtC see the walkthrough below).
+You should also set the working directory there to allow sclang to find the server (for more information on using QtC see the walkthrough below).

-If you want to run SuperCollider independently of the build environment:
+If you want to run SuperCollider independently of the built environment:

     cmake --build . --target install